 Speaking of which, there was also a quite wonderful rooftop garden where you could pose with the giant robot from Laputa: Castle in the Sky (and we did) plus being in Japan everyone queued up and took it in turn to take each others photos with the robot, rather than the free for all you would likely find in most other places on Earth.

 And finally, my favourite part of the museum was an exhibition on food in the Ghibli films.
-It should how they brought the scenes to life with small details from facial expressions of the characters eating, to small movements in a bottle of lemonade and the difficulty of animating chopsticks compared to a knife and fork.
+It showed how they brought the scenes to life with small details from facial expressions of the characters eating, to small movements in a bottle of lemonade and the difficulty of animating chopsticks compared to a knife and fork.
 Before leaving the museum there was time to watch a special short film exclusive to the museum about a day in the life of a small caterpillar named Boro.

 We had originally planned to eat at the on site restaurant but the queues for the sit in option were huge.
 Instead we enjoyed a stroll back through the park taking a very scenic yet enjoyable walk as the rain began to fall.